 - A bacterium called Nitrosomonas breaks down ammonia into nitrite.
 Although not as harmful as ammonia, nitrites can still be toxic to the living organisms in your tank, and levels should ideally be 0ppm.

 The sponge should be exposed to the air to allow the maximum amount of oxygen to enter the sponge, which enables the bacteria inside to grow and thrive.

 Heater: Yes or No?

 Betta fish are highly susceptible to temperature shock.
-So, if you allow the temperature in the tank to drop below 740 Fahrenheit for long periods or, worse, below 690 Fahrenheit.
+So, suppose you allow the temperature in the tank to drop below 740 Fahrenheit for long periods or below 690 Fahrenheit.

 The best way of ensuring that the temperature in your betta’s tank stays at a constant level that’s healthy for your fish is to use a heater.

 Selecting a Substrate

 The substrate is the medium or material that lines the bottom of your betta’s tank.
 The most popular choice of substrate is gravel, although you can use aquarium soil or sand if you prefer.